 Communication can be either oral or written.
 Regardless of the modality used or the individual/s with whom you are trying to communicate (health care team member, patient, health care proxy, etc.), effective and clear communication is not only vital in delivering outstanding patient care, but it is a legal requirement as well.
 Malpractice cases and quality assurance citations often revolve around poor communication.
 As such, the medical record must be of the highest quality and you must make keeping a thorough and updated medical record a priority in your practice of medicine.
+Admission and consult notes and daily progress notes should be completed by the end of the date of service; discharge summaries and outpatient visit notes should be completed within 48 hours of discharge and outpatient visit, respectively, unless otherwise specified.
 Tardiness in record keeping will not be tolerated; disciplinary action will result if this should be a recurring problem, including immediate dismissal.
-For sites with an EMR, the "copy and paste" function can only be used if 1)you are copy/pasting your own work and 2)you have updated the record to reflect current medical issues; copy/paste of anyone else's work is prohibited unless you 1)assign appropriate authorship and 2) you have updated the record to reflect current medical issues.
+For sites with an EMR, the "copy and paste" function can only be used if 1)you are copy/pasting your own work and 2)you have updated the record to reflect current medical issues; copy/paste of anyone else's work is prohibited unless you 1)assign appropriate authorship and 2)you have updated the record to reflect current medical issues.
 Inappropriate use of the copy/paste function may lead to legal and/or professional ramifications, including immediate dismissal.
 You must ensure a full note is written on your patient daily (a student's note can be used for this purpose, but it must have an addendum demonstrating oversight and accuracy).
 Please also remember your role as supervisor and educator to our students; thus, it is a requirement that you are reviewing your assigned students' notes on a daily basis and providing feedback in the following manner: